msanatan/msanatan.github.io/blog/2019/add-a-contact-form-to-your-static-site/index.md

 ## Formspree

-So there's a "Contact page as a Service" called [Formspree](https://formspree.io).
+So there's a "Contact page as a Service" called <a href="https://formspree.io" target="_blank" rel="nofollow noopener noreferrer">Formspree</a>.
 It saves you from having to build and deploy an app that processes post data, and sends you an email via SendGrid/MailChimp/mail server.
-It has a free tier that'll suit the needs of most personal blogs and it's also [open source](https://github.com/formspree/formspree).
+It has a free tier that'll suit the needs of most personal blogs and it's also <a href="https://github.com/formspree/formspree" target="_blank" rel="nofollow noopener noreferrer">open source</a>.

 There's isn't much to it aside from adding their URL with your email to the form's action, and naming a couple of `input` fields.
 No registration required, you're just assumed to be in the free tier until you sign up for the paid one.
 It's built with Flask and is pretty easy to get a hold on if required.

-They're not the only one though, [formcarry](https://formcarry.com/) and [Formspark](https://formspark.io/) offer similar services with prices that might be better suited for certain business cases.
+They're not the only one though, <a href="https://formcarry.com" target="_blank" rel="nofollow noopener noreferrer">formcarry</a> and <a href="https://formspark.io" target="_blank" rel="nofollow noopener noreferrer">Formspark</a> offer similar services with prices that might be better suited for certain business cases.
 In any case, don't let your theme be the only thing that lets a static site fly, APIs give you wings!

 Happy forming!